BillSnook/cweb/README.md

     Start taskmanager for specific tasks to be created when needed. signals
-    Manage processing of system signals, specifically kill and interrupt. filer
+    Manage processing of system signals, specifically kill and interrupt.
-    Utility to manage files for persistent data on the device.

 listen
-    Start thread to liten for connections and open a comm channel, only used if we are not a sender as determined at startup. sender
+    Start thread to listen for connections and open comm channels, only used if we are not a sender as determined at startup. sender
     Initialize and open a connection to another device.,